 For the following device, the technology being utilised is conventional and has previously been utilised safely in pregnant individuals (Phase A of study) with no adverse reports in pregnancy (refer to attached Investigator brochure).

-In monitoring the adverse effects associated with utilising FK , the patient information sheet will have the contact of the trial coordinator who they can contact if they experience any safety issues or concerns regarding how the data collection process had been carried out.
-This information will be returned to the research supervisors who will address the concerns in direct consultation with the patient or advise suitable recourse if the issue is deemed to be under the purview of Monash Health directly.
+In monitoring the adverse effects associated with utilising Fetal Kicks device, the patient information sheet will have the contact of the trial coordinator who they can contact if they experience any safety issues or concerns regarding how the data collection process had been carried out.
+This information will be returned to the research supervisors who will address the concerns in direct consultation with the patient or advise suitable recourse if the issue is deemed to be under the purview of Monash Health and Royal North Shore Hospital directly.

+If during the trial, any incidental findings of clinical relevance are noted, these shall be reported to the study doctor who will report these to the patient’s treating team.
+In the event of an emergency incidental finding, the study researchers will alert the clinical staff and report this to the study doctor.

 11. STATISTICAL CONSIDERATIONS AND DATA ANALYSIS